-APEX Rehab is proud of our inpatient programs that take place at our residential, upscale centers in San Diego, California.
+Apex Recovery is proud of the inpatient programs we offer at our luxury residential treatment center in San Diego, California.
 Our treatment programs are integrative, holistic, and evidence-based.
-We offer boutique services and accommodations to help comfort, heal, and restore our participants minds, bodies, and spirits.
+We offer boutique services and accommodations to help comfort, heal, and restore our participants’ minds, bodies, and spirits.

-Our residential drug and alcohol rehab recovery programs are founded on the principle that anyone who suffers from alcohol or drug addiction can be helped to achieve long-term recovery.
+Our residential drug and alcohol rehab programs are founded on the principle that anyone who suffers from alcohol or drug addiction can be helped to achieve long-term recovery.
 We believe that nobody is “too far gone” or difficult to help transform their lives into sober living life.
-APEX works hard to utilize our residential treatment program to detox, help instill a foundation in early recovery and help individuals choose a path of treatment that works for the individual.
+Apex Recovery San Diego works hard to utilize our residential treatment program to detox, help instill a foundation in early recovery, and help individuals choose a path of treatment that works for them.

 Our residential programs are staffed with industry leaders in medical, clinical, and holistic practice.
-All of our 24-hour care staff is certified and trained to provide the type of help and are required to give each patient an exceptional, safe, and effective stay.
+All of our 24-hour care staff is certified and trained to provide the type of help and are required to give each client an exceptional, safe, and effective stay.
 Our residential substance abuse treatment program is a minimum stay of 30 days, while extended stay and step-down care are also provided.
-Our goal is to be a leader in the residential treatment community, while never our personal touch, and providing value for each individual and family member that we have the privilege to serve.
+Our goal is to be a leader in the residential treatment community while giving our personal touch and providing value for each individual and family member that we have the privilege to serve.

 Our clients often suffer from co-occurring disorders and need treatment for a dual diagnosis.
 We use proven evidence-based mental health therapy to treat these co-occurring disorders that often result in some form of previous trauma.
-Often clients are self-medicating which leads to drug abuse.
-We focus not only on the substance abuse but the mental health of each patient as well.
+Often clients are self-medicating, which leads to drug abuse.
+We focus not only on substance abuse but also on each client’s mental health.

-Inpatient treatment is a residential treatment program that offers the highest level of care possible.
-Inpatient care programs typically last anywhere from 30 to 90 days in most cases, are followed by a period of continuing care outside of the treatment facility.
-Throughout the inpatient treatment program, you’ll live in the treatment facility, giving you close access to medical professionals, your personal treatment team, and recovery resources.
+A residential treatment program is an inpatient program that offers the highest level of care possible.
+Inpatient care programs typically last anywhere from 30 to 90 days and, in most cases, are followed by continuing care outside of the treatment center.
+Throughout the inpatient treatment program, you’ll live in the treatment center, giving you close access to medical professionals, your personal treatment team, and recovery resources.